Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 30 September 2024 10.00.18 UTC
+- WIB: Senin, 30 September 2024 10.34.46 UTC
-- WITA: Senin, 30 September 2024 11.00.18 UTC
+- WITA: Senin, 30 September 2024 11.34.46 UTC
-- WIT: Senin, 30 September 2024 12.00.18 UTC
+- WIT: Senin, 30 September 2024 12.34.46 UTC

 Kutipan Inspiratif:
-"Success is a state of mind.
-If you want success, start thinking of yourself as a success."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: success
+Kategori: inspirational